 Build trust by giving them a glimpse of your personality and sharing your expertise.

-Email marketing is a long-term strategy.
+Use email marketing as a long-term strategy in your healthcare business.
 It’s about making a connection, building trust, and offering advice that improves people’s lives.
 How do you do that?

 Here are 7 ways to build stronger connections using email.

 It might not seem that important, but an automated welcome email is the most powerful email you can send.

 When someone signs up, you set up an automated message that will be sent at the exact moment they confirm their subscription.
 That immediate response sets the tone for the relationship.
 It lets each person know that they are important and that you’re ready to meet their needs.